Popular Spanish Endearment Words to Express Affection

 Daddy (romantic)

-Papi, ¿me compras un helado?
+Papi, Âżme compras un helado?

 Daddy, will you buy me ice cream?

-Context is everything — can sound flirty or familial depending on tone; "mami" is the female equivalent
+Context is everything — can sound flirty or familial depending on tone; 'mami' is the female equivalent

 Prince